harishraj/epicode/README.md

 3. This project contains the source code that accompanies the book Hadoop in Practice, Second Edition by Alex Holmes.

-4. Some of the solutions were taken from leetcode.
+4. Some of the solutions were taken from leetcode and geeksforgeeks.